 The average lifespan of any air conditioning system, irrespective of its brand and model is 10 to 15 years.
 However, in areas where the average temperature is on the warmer side, this average life span drops to 7 to 10 years as the device is overused.

 If your device is reaching this average life span, then you should consider replacement over repairs.
-If not, call for ac repair in San Jose and get the issue fixed.
+If not, call for an AC replacement in San Jose, CA.